- What is a Private Search Engine?

-Private search engines work exactly like big search engines, like Google or Yahoo!, except they don’t gather, store or process any information about you or your searches.
+Private search engines generally work exactly like other search engines, except they don’t gather, store or process any information about you or your searches.
 Many of these private search engines skip tracking and use additional features or settings to make their search engines as private as possible.
 When you search with one of these search engines, your searches aren’t linked to your computer, or your email account.
 Search Encrypt doesn’t follow you around the internet.
 This means we do not link your searches to all of your past search behavior.